eProsima/Fast-DDS-spy/docs/rst/user_manual/commands/topic.rst

 *No argument*
 -------------

-When no arguments are given to this command, the information shown is a **list** with every :term:`DomainParticipant <DomainParticipant>` currently active in the network, giving their :term:`Guid` and names.
+When no arguments are given to this command, the information shown is a **list** with every topic with at least one endpoint currently active in the network.
+The information shown is the topic name, data type name, number of writers and readers and the subscription rate measured in samples per second.
 The output format is as follows: :ref:`user_manual_command_topic_output_simple`.

 Verbose